Exploring the Great Outdoors: 4 Best State Parks for Camping in Florida

 Places to Camp in Florida

 Florida’s a camping dream!
-From beaches to forests, there’s something for everyone.
+From shores to forests, there’s something for everyone..

 • Ocala National Forest: Perfect for spotting wild horses and exploring trails.